 Where to stay in Rome

 You won’t find shortage of good places to stay in Rome.
-I recommend getting a room in the historic center for easy access to all the attractions and so that you don’t have to rely on public transportation too much.
+I recommend getting a room in the historic center for easy access to all the attractions and so that you don’t have to rely on public transportation too much when you have one week in Rome.
 Ottaviano is perfect if you want easy access to the Vatican; Esquilino is best if you are looking for a budget friendly option; and Monti is close to the Colosseum.

 These are some accommodation options in Ottaviano: